 Best time to plant: Spring & Fall

 The liquid hydroponic systems require an aquaponic setup that has been set up correctly.
 This type of system must be done correctly in order to grow healthy plants without problems like root rot or fungus.
-Between planting times, you must change out your nutrient solution every few days so that
+Between planting times, you must change out your nutrient solution every few days.

 Differences between anhydrous and drip solutions